 Nonindigenous round gobies were first detected in bays and harbors of Lake Michigan in 1993 (Clapp et al. 2001) but were not widespread enough to be sampled in our BT survey until 2003.
-Because our survey samples on soft substrates at depths 9 m and deeper, our estimate is biased low because we are not sampling their preferred habitat in September which is rocky substrate and shallow (< 9 m) depths.
+As our survey samples only soft substrates deeper than 9 m, our estimate is biased low because we are not sampling their preferred habitat in September (rocky substrate and shallow [< 9 m] depths).
+Round goby biomass density was 0.63 kg/ha in 2021 (Fig. 10b), which is nearly identical to the average biomass of 0.62 kg/ha over the 2008-2020 period.